A GOOD CAUSE FOR GOOD CARE

 How the program works

-The goal is to have at least one physician from each of Rotary International’s clubs – more than 35,000 of them – present a brief program on the importance of letting family, friends and medical providers know a person’s health care wishes.
+The goal is to have at least one physician from each club – more than 35,000 of them – present a brief program on the importance of letting family, friends and medical providers know a person’s health care wishes.
 Educational, presentation and promotional products are ready to go and can even be customized to assist in these presentations.

 Interested Rotarians will also be able to access Five Wishes®, an easy to understand and use document that addresses medical and legal concerns, but also important personal, family, emotional and spiritual needs.
 Created by the American national non-profit organization Aging with Dignity, Five Wishes has been reviewed by multiple health experts and the American Bar Association’s Commission on Law and Aging.
 More than 25 million are in circulation worldwide.
 It is distributed by more than 40,000 partner organizations worldwide.